SSWConsulting/SSW.Rules.Content/rules/do-you-use-dev-tunnels-to-test-local-builds/rule.md

 created: 2023-02-06T01:31:37.930Z
 guid: 44219801-42c9-4a90-ac22-5fefcf0cb365
 ---
-Instructions for creating rules can be found at [How to Create Rules](https://github.com/SSWConsulting/SSW.Rules.Content/wiki/How-to-Create-Rules).
-Follow the steps below and replace the text in this box with your own content.

 Sometimes we have a need to expose a locally running application over the internet for testing or other purposes.
 Dev Tunnels is a new Visual Studio feature that can help us do that.

 <!--endintro-->